 Withdrawal of adjudication proceedings

-The Claimant may at any time withdraw an adjudication by serving a notice of withdrawal in writing on the Adjudicator, the Respondent and the adjudicator nominating body on which the notice of adjudication has been served.
+The Claimant may at any time withdraw an adjudication by serving a notice of withdrawal in writing on the adjudicator, the Respondent and the adjudicator nominating body on which the notice of adjudication has been served.

 The Claimant who withdraws an adjudication must bear the fees and expenses of the

-Adjudicator and of any independent expert appointed under SOP Clause 19(1)(g) unless the Adjudicator orders otherwise.
+adjudicator and of any independent expert appointed under SOP Clause 19(1)(g) unless the adjudicator orders otherwise.

 Termination of adjudication proceedings